SenalKaranda/TA-DownloadAzureAppGuide/README.md

-# How to move your blog from Azure ➡️ GitHub
+# How to Cove Your Project Blog from Azure ➡️ GitHub

 ## Prerequisite Steps (REQUIRED)